 It is possible to repeat the science template in the OB.
-In dual-field mode, this allows for exchanging the role of the FT and SC targets (e.g. to study both members of a binary), or to move the SC fibre to another target using the same FT reference (e.g. to study two or more members of a star cluster).
+In dual-field mode, this allows for rotating the field by 180°, exchanging the role of the FT and SC targets (e.g. to study both members of a binary or to calibrate the metrology for astrometric measurements), or to move the SC fibre to another target using the same FT reference (e.g. to study two or more members of a star cluster).
 As explained in Sect.
 8.3, calibration templates can also appear in the science OB.